Alternatives to Drugs: Asthma

 The risks associated with montelukast include serious behaviour and neuropsychiatric reactions, including sleep disorders, hallucinations, anxiety and depression, and changes in behaviour and mood.
 This example highlights the presence of serious side-effects of commonly used drugs, and raises the question, are there safer alternatives?

 There are safe plant medicines, that have been used by humans for centuries, that carry the same efficacy as drugs but carry fewer side-effects.
-Only a select few of these plant medicines have been studied in controlled clinical studies.
+Only a select few of these plant medicines though have been studied in controlled clinical studies.
 For example in patients with bronchial asthma there are plant medicines that safely decrease airway resistance and improve forced expiratory volume.
 These plant medicines include dried Ivy Leaf Extract (read more here), a plant medicine commonly used clinically and available in pharmacies in Europe for a wide range of respiratory disorders, and one we include in our Respiratory Tincture.
 A gold standard clinical trial found Ivy Leaf to be as effective as the drug Ambroxol for treating the symptoms of chronic bronchitis.
 Other plant medicines for respiratory health studied in controlled clinical trials include Tamarind Tylophora indica, Ginkgo Ginkgo biloba and Mahuang Ephedra sinica, amongst several other Traditional Chinese medicines.
 Ephedra sinica has been compared with oral salbutamol and inhaled Beclomethasone and found as effective.